 5.5.
 Enzymatic degradation

-An enzymatic degradation assay was used to determine the effect enzymes on the WPI hydrogels.
+An enzymatic degradation assay was used to determine the effect of enzymes on the WPI hydrogels.
 The investigation utilised protease (Sigma), to known concentrations of collagenase and was adapted from [45].
 The experiment was conducted in a neutral pH environment.
-The method was as follows; WPI-γ-PGA hydrogels samples with a mass of 1 g were a 5 mL PBS/collagenase solution.
+The method was as follows; WPI-γ-PGA hydrogels samples with a mass of 1 g were placed in a 5 mL PBS/collagenase solution.
 The samples were incubated at 37C for 5 days.
-The percentage ratio mass change was calculated where the swelling percentage (S%) calculated from the wet mass (Mw) and the dry mass (Md)
+The percentage ratio mass change was calculated where the swelling percentage (S%) was calculated from the wet mass (Mw) and the dry mass (Md)

 S%=(Mw-Md)/Md x100